 Stay with me here – I know this doesn’t sound all that exciting.
 Mmm algae.
 But it’s seaweed.
 It’s awesome, truly.

 So first things first – can we actually collect it from our beach, or not?
 The answer is, fortunately, yes.

 Collecting Seaweed in NSW

-It turns out that you can collect up to 20 kg of seaweed per day (check with your council as some may say less than 20kg depending on various factors) from NSW beaches as long as:
+It turns out that you can collect up to 20 litres of seaweed per day (check with your council as some may say less than 20 litres depending on various factors) from NSW beaches as long as:

 - That seaweed is for personal use only